Toxicity Detection is NOT all you Need: Measuring the Gaps to Supporting Volunteer Content Moderators: Background and Related Work

 A common way to mitigate burnout is through the development of tools that support moderation labor, particularly through automation.
-For example, prior work has found that automation can help at scale, supporting moderators of large communities with high levels of activity \cite{kiene2020uses, seering2018social}.
+For example, prior study has found that automation can help at scale, supporting moderators of large communities with high levels of activity \cite{kiene2020uses, seering2018social}.
 Automation is also helpful when communities experience unprecedented or unexpected growth, such in cases where communities receive an influx of new users \cite{kiene2016surviving} and in cases where communities are subject to sustained brigades of bad actors spamming hateful content \cite{han2023hate}.
-In many cases, automated tools are developed and maintained by moderators themselves.
-For example, the most commonly used automated tool on Reddit, Automod, was originally designed by a moderator before the company took over responsibility for its development and maintenance \cite{jhaver2019human} and moderators on Twitch have developed bots on the fly in response to hate raids \cite{han2023hate}.
-While automation can help support moderation work, it may also add to it in different ways—like needing to build and maintain a bot—and requires skill sets not all moderators have.
+Mostly, automated tools are developed and maintained by moderators themselves.
+For example, the most commonly used tool on Reddit, Automod, was originally designed by a moderator before the company took over responsibility for its development and maintenance \cite{jhaver2019human} and moderators on Twitch have developed bots on the fly in response to hate raids \cite{han2023hate}.
+While automation can help support moderation work, it may also add to it in different ways—like needing to build and maintain a bot—and requires skill sets not all moderators have \cite{jhaver2019human}.

 Meanwhile, the NLP field has a long line of work on developing automated models to detect toxic content, which can be used to support moderation work \citep[e.g.][]{jigsaw_2019,Pavlopoulos_2020, park-fung-2017-one,zampieri-etal-2019-predicting}.
-Moreover, \citet{multilingual_perspective} extended beyond English content and proposed the multilingual Perspective API to detect offensive and hateful content from a diverse range of languages.
-Some works delve into various types of toxic content, trying to improve the nuance of the detection models \cite{Markov_2023, Price_2020}.
-However, these studies primarily focus on detecting toxic content, which is merely a subset of the moderation work.
-Our work thus uses Reddit rules as an example to identify the remaining gap in the NLP models' functions on moderation with a wide spectrum of rules.
+Beyond that, \citet{multilingual_perspective} extended beyond English content and proposed the multilingual Perspective API to detect offensive and hateful content from a diverse range of languages.
+Moreover, some study delves into various types of toxic content, trying to improve the nuance of detection models \cite{Markov_2023, Price_2020}.
+However, these studies primarily focus on detecting toxic content, which is merely a subset of moderation work.
+Therefore, our study uses Reddit rules as an example to identify gaps in NLP moderation models within a wide spectrum of rules.